Logo-stateuniv

 The college offers a certificate of achievement for students who have earned work-specific skills.
 A student must earn at least 10 credits for each certificate of achievement earned.
 Most certificate programs, however, require between 30 and 45 credit hours.

-OCC also offers continuing professional education in business, including IT project management; computer design, including Wildfire 5.0, UGNX, and other design software; and network and security administration.
+OCC also offers continuing professional education in business, including IT project management; computer design; and network and security administration.

 Finally, community enrichment classes include non-degree, non-certificate swimming classes, water aerobics, fencing, yoga, and practical classes such as motorcycle safety.